-As part of the increased electricity supply plan, Eskom proposes constructing a Pumped-Storage Scheme at the border between the Limpopo and Mpumalanga Provinces - the proposed PSS (refer to Figure 1.3 or to Appendix A for the locality map).
+As part of the its capacity expansion programme, Eskom proposes constructing a Pumped-Storage Scheme on the border between the Limpopo and Mpumalanga Provinces - the proposed PSS (refer to Figure 1.3 or to Appendix A for the locality map).

 Electricity by nature cannot be stored and therefore must generally be used as it is generated.
 Therefore, electricity is usually generated in accordance with supply-demand requirements.
-However, the innovative technology used in pumped storage facilities enables energy to be "stored" for later use during peak energy demand periods.
-While it will not be a nett producer of electricity, the proposed PSS is therefore anticipated to alleviate pressure on electricity supply during peak periods by releasing "stored" energy when it is most needed.
-This will result in reduced "wastage" of electricity and strengthen electricity supply without the need for additional power plants for generation of additional electricity.
-Existing electricity generation infrastructure will therefore be optimised.
+However, pumped storage scheme facilities enable energy to be "stored" for later use during peak energy demand periods.
+The proposed PSS is therefore used to alleviate pressure on the system during peak periods when the system demand increases, by releasing "stored" energy into the system.
 It is anticipated that the scheme will have an installed capacity of approximately 1520 MW.

-Figure 1.3: Locality Map
+Figure 1.3: Locality Map of the Site Alternatives Investigated